arfa-t/ML-Nanodegree/Capstone Project/README.md

 ### Screen Recording [Link](https://drive.google.com/file/d/1ESHHbGsoX0LrqtUuhcB1GBS_Ncj-z-4_/view?usp=sharing)

 ### Further Improvements:
-This model can be improved by changing the model from Logistic Regression to more complec models like RandomForest or XG Boost classifier.
+This model can be improved by changing the model from Logistic Regression to more complex models like RandomForest or XG Boost classifier.
 We can also use ensemble methods for a higher accuracy.

 ### Standout Suggestions